Motor Mania: Monaco Grand Prix 2015

 With a history dating back to 1929, the Monaco Grand Prix is highly regarded as one of the most challenging and prestigious auto races across the globe.
 Unique and proud in its location, the race is held annually in the streets of Monaco.
 Featuring extraordinary topography, the Grand Prix is highlighted by narrow streets, a picturesque harbor, and a tunnel, strategically positioned at the fastest part of the track.
 Originally developed by Antony Noghes in 1929, the first Grand Prix was endorsed by Prince Louis II through the Automobile Club de Monaco.
 Supporting Antony Noghes’ efforts was Monegasque Louis Chiron, the only native of Monaco to have won the Grand Prix to this day.

-Steeped in pride and tradition, this 78 lap, 161 mile race contains hair-pin turns, sharp corners, and various elevation changes.
-Consequently, drivers consider it to be one of the most demanding racetracks on the Formula One racing circuit.
+Steeped in pride and tradition, this 78 lap, 161-mile race contains hairpin turns, sharp corners, and various elevation changes.
+Consequently, drivers consider it to be one of the most demanding racetracks in the Formula One racing circuit.

 Emphasizing this viewpoint are the two unlucky drivers who crashed their cars and ended up falling into the harbor, especially the famous Alberto Ascari crash in 1955.
 In spite of its age and the minor changes made to the track over the years, the Monaco racecourse is still regarded as the ultimate test of race driver skills.